Who is this article for?

 Other available versions:

 While the Code42 app cannot protect your device from viruses or malware, it can protect you from data loss.
 You can use the Code42 app to restore your files from a date and time prior to an infection.
 This article describes how to use the Code42 app to restore uninfected files.

 How the Code42 app can help you recover from viruses and malware

 The Code42 app's default frequency and version settings backs up and keeps previous versions of files.
-If your device becomes infected by viruses or malware, this enables you to download files from a date and time prior to the infection.
+If your device becomes infected by viruses or malware, this enables you to recover your data by downloading files from a date and time prior to the infection.

 Your version settings must allow backups frequently enough to give you a range of dates from which to choose should your device become infected.
 If your frequency and version settings are too restrictive, it's possible that even your oldest version could be infected.
 At a minimum, we recommend the default settings shown below.

 Step 1: Remove the virus or malware infection